LawanGoud/fullstack-web-development/coding practice/Product of Three Numbers/README.md

 ### 🧮 Product of 37, 61, and 391

-Write a program that prints the product of three numbers, 37, 61 and 391

 **Task:**
 Write a Python program that prints the **product** (multiplication result) of the three numbers: `37`, `61`, and `391`.